putgeminmouth/ScreenLockWatcher/README.md

 # ScreenLockWatcher
-MacOS: Detect and run a file when the screen is un/locked.
+MacOS: run a file when the screen is un/locked.

+This app listens/watches for notifications from the OS when the screen is locked or unlocked, at which point it will run the specified file.

 ## Usage
 ```